mb4650/cactus.ignore/p8105_final_project_proposal.md

 be included.

-Issues include combining the climate dataset for each state and accuractly combining the climate and covid case dataset.
+Issues include combining the climate dataset for each state and accurately combining the climate and covid case dataset.

 ## The planned timeline